Mask Singer (French TV series)

 Mask Singer is a French reality television series based on the format of the South Korean television game show series King of Mask Singer by Munhwa Broadcasting Corporation.
 Run by TF1 Group, Mask Singer is a singing competition between celebrities donning elaborate costumes and face coverings to conceal their identity from the audience, judges and other contestants.

 The first season of Mask Singer premiered 8 November 2019.
-Hosted by Camille Combal, it featured TV Host and producer Alessandra Sublet, singer Anggun as well as humorists Kev Adams and Jarry on the judging panel.
-The second season commenced filming in 2020, and aired from 17 October to 28 November 2020 with the same hosts on the panel.
-Third season started airing on April 1st 2022, features the exact same host and panel, along with a surprise fifth judge, a new addition to the series.
-Fourth season istarted to air on August 23rd 2022, on a weekly prime-time format.
+Hosted by Camille Combal, it featured TV host and producer Alessandra Sublet, singer Anggun as well as humorists Kev Adams and Jarry on the judging panel.

+The second season commenced filming in 2020, and aired from 17 October to 28 November 2020 with the same host and panel.

+The third season started airing on April 1, 2022, and featured the exact same host and panel, along with a surprise fifth judge in costume, a new addition to the series.

+The fourth season started to air on August 23, 2022, on a weekly prime-time format.
+The fifth season premired on April 14, 2023, and the sixth season premired on May 3, 2024.

+The seventh season premired on May 2, 2025, and the eighth season began on September 12, 2025.